Sierra Leone

 U.S. Litigation: No known litigation at this time.

-Sierra Leone has agreed to receive third country nationals from the United States or is close to finalizing an agreement.
-Local media outlets reported that the Sierra Leone government approved a contract with Kenvah Solutions (SL) to provide services to third country nationals who arrive through the agreement, including reception and temporary accommodations, funded by 1.5 million from the U.S. government
+Diplomatic notes, made available in June 2026 on the State Department website, show that Sierra Leone will consider accepting a maximum of 300 citizens of the Economic Community of West African States present in the United States (annually).
+Local media outlets reported that the Sierra Leone government approved a contract with Kenvah Solutions (SL) to provide services to third country nationals who arrive through the agreement, including reception and temporary accommodations, funded by 1.5 million USD from the U.S. government.

 As of January 21, 2026, Trump administration paused all visa insurances to nationals from Sierra Leone.
 According to the Minister of Foreign Affairs and International Cooperation, the Trump administration formally requested Sierra Leone accept third country nationals as a condition for lifting the visa ban, which it has yet to do.